Florence's most famous tourist attractions deserted amid strict COVID lockdown

-The Ponte Vecchio and the Uffizi Gallery in Florence were deserted on Sunday (April 4) amid a strict COVID-19 lockdown over the Easter period.
+Florence's most famous tourist attractions were deserted on Monday (April 5) amid a strict COVID-19 lockdown over the Easter period.

 Florence's most famous tourist attractions deserted amid strict COVID lockdown

-The Ponte Vecchio and the Uffizi Gallery in Florence were deserted on Sunday (April 4) amid a strict COVID-19 lockdown over the Easter period.
+Florence's most famous tourist attractions were deserted on Monday (April 5) amid a strict COVID-19 lockdown over the Easter period.

-The city normally attracts around 16 million visitors a year with many of those heading to see the famous bridge which crosses the Arno river and the gallery which houses works by Da Vinci, Rembrandt and Caravaggio.

 Non-essential movement is banned.